eclipse-embed-cdt/web-jekyll/pages/debug/jlink-install.md

 {% capture macos %}

-The macOS download is an macOS package installer, named like `JLink_MacOSX_V684.pkg`.
+The macOS download is a macOS package installer, named like `JLink_MacOSX_V684.pkg`.

 - double click it to start the installation process